brillout/wildcard-api/docs/readme.template.md

 ## Caching

-Wildcard automatically caches your endpoint results by using the HTTP ETag header.
+Telefunc automatically caches your endpoint results by using the HTTP ETag header.
 You can disable caching by using the [`disableCache` option](#disablecache).

 !INLINE ./snippets/section-footer.md #readme --hide-source-path